List of Premier League managers

 The Premier League is the top tier of professional football in England.
 The league was formed in 1992 as a replacement for the original Football League First Division.
-To date, there have been 275 managers in charge of the 50 clubs which have played in the Premier League.
+To date, there have been 307 managers in charge of the 51 clubs which have played in the Premier League.
+270 of those are permanent appointments, and 118 of them in a caretaker/interim capacity.

 Arsène Wenger holds the record for most games managed in the Premier League with 828, all with Arsenal, which he managed between 1996 and 2018.
-The most successful manager in the Premier League is Alex Ferguson, who won 13 titles – more than three times as many as any other manager – with Manchester United between 1993 and 2013.
-Sam Allardyce has managed the most teams in the Premier League, having taken charge of eight different clubs: Bolton Wanderers, Newcastle United, Blackburn Rovers, West Ham United, Sunderland, Crystal Palace, Everton and West Bromwich Albion.
+The most successful manager in the Premier League is Alex Ferguson, who won 13 titles – more than twice as many as any other manager – with Manchester United between 1993 and 2013.
+Sam Allardyce has managed the most teams in the Premier League, having taken charge of nine different clubs: Bolton Wanderers, Newcastle United, Blackburn Rovers, West Ham United, Sunderland, Crystal Palace, Everton, West Bromwich Albion and Leeds United.

-Many of the managers listed below served as caretaker (temporary) managers in the period between a managerial departure and appointment.
+Many of the managers listed below served as caretaker managers in the period between a managerial departure and appointment.
 Several of these, however, went on to secure a permanent managerial post.